Nickwasused/nickwasused.github.io/src/_posts/2024-06-14-discord-archiving/index.md

 In this example, a [server](https://archive.org/details/discord-371265202378899476-12062024) with 1.601.026 messages is shown.

 One thing I do not do is export media.
 Exporting all messages is already taking a while.
 In the case of the 1.601.026 messages, it took around 13 hours.
+The worst offenders in this case are three types of channels: welcome, goodbye and counting.
+These channels aren't that worth to archive in my opinion, but I still archive them.
+(My personal, most hated channel type are the counting channels!)

 ## Self bot